PladsElsker/comfyui-krita/README.md

 An idiomatic extension:
 - Avoids unnecessary dependencies
 - Preserves native features of both Krita and ComfyUI
-- Respects prior user workflows without intrusive overrides
+- Respects prior user workflows and habits by avoiding intrusive overrides

 ## 🔨 Scope of the project
 ### Krita